Isoperimetric conditions, lower semicontinuity, and existence results for perimeter functionals with measure data: Lower semicontinuity on full space

 At this point, all claims on $S$ are verified.

 Finally, in the simpler case $n=1$ the previous reasoning applies with major simplifications, which are mostly due to the full continuity of $\W^{1,1}(\R)$ functions.
-In particular there is no need to construct $E_\ell$ and $H_\ell$, which can be replaced with $\emptyset$, and one can directly obtain an open set $S=U_\ell=\{v_\ell^\ast>t_\ell\}$. \end{proof}
+In particular there is no need to construct $E_\ell$ and $H_\ell$, which can be replaced with $\emptyset$, and one can directly obtain an open set $S=U_\ell=\{v_\ell^\ast>t_\mathrm{o}\}$. \end{proof}

-With the lemma at hand, we now proceed to a comparably quick proof of Theorem \ref{thm:lsc-global-intro} from the introduction, which corresponds to the setting \eqref{item:lsc-Rn-c} in Theorem \ref{thm:lsc-Rn} in the special case $\mu_+\equiv0$ and which is here restated as follows.
+With the lemma at hand, we now proceed to a proof of Theorem \ref{thm:lsc-Rn}\eqref{item:lsc-Rn-c}, which corresponds to Theorem \ref{thm:lsc-global-intro} from the introduction.
+We start with the special case $\mu_+\equiv0$, which is here restated as follows.

 \begin{prop}[$\L^1$ lower semicontinuity in case $\mu_+\equiv0$] Consider a non-negative Radon measure $\mu$ on $\R^n$ which satisfies the small-volume IC in $\R^n$ with constant\/ $1$.
 Moreover, assume that $A_k\in\BVs(\R^n)$ converge \emph{globally} in measure on $\R^n$ to $A_\infty\in\BVs(\R^n)$.
 Then we have